 We maintain two branches of the pbrt-v3 system.
 The first, “book” corresponds as closely as possible to the source code as printed in the physical book, Physically Based Rendering.
 The only differences between the two come from cases where there was a bug in the code as published.

 The second branch is available in “master”.
-It includes all of the bug fixes in the “book” branch, but also includes some useful new functionality that isn’t in the code in the book.
+It includes all of the bug fixes in the “book” branch, but also includes some useful new functionality that isn’t in the code as presented in the book.
 In general, we don’t want this branch to diverge from the contents of the book too much, but given a sufficiently useful new feature and in particular, given one that can be added without substantially changing the structure of the rest of the system, we’ll add it to this branch.
 (It’s likely that most of this additional functionality will be included in an eventual fourth edition of the book.)
 This added code is much more extensively commented than the code that is documented in the book.

 Here is the main new functionality in the “master” branch: